fedora-copr/copr/doc/how_to_upgrade_builders.rst

 Finishing up
 ------------

 Once you successfully provisioned a builder, you are almost done.
 First, create a snapshot of that builder.
 We learned how to do that in the previous section.
-Then comment out the :ref:`prepare_base_image <prepare_base_image>` as it was before.
+Then set the :ref:`prepare_base_image <prepare_base_image>` back to ``False``.

 Throw away the builders that the backend is currently using and let it load new ones from the new image.